hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 Thank you for reading this far!
 This has been a fairly long blog post; I hope it was worthwhile!
 As the name suggests, I'm planning to make these posts a series.
-The next thing I want to be covering is generic functions through protocols—commonly known as interfaces or sometimes traits.
+The next thing I want to cover is generic functions through protocols—commonly known as interfaces or sometimes traits.
 If that sounds appealing to you, be sure to check back soon!
 And if you have any other macro ideas that you want me to write about, contact me.